Skip to main content

 • On a canvas, onError fires when the device is lost or when rendering a frame throws; the animation loop stops first, so a dying device never leaves a frozen canvas without a signal.

-• On a canvas, onGPUTime receives the GPU time of the most recently completed shading pass in nanoseconds after each frame.
-It requires options={{ timestampQuery: true }} on the provider and a device that supports the timestamp-query feature; when timestamps are unavailable, a one-time warning is logged instead.
+• On a canvas, onGPUTime receives the GPU time of the most recently completed render in nanoseconds after each frame (the value lags the current frame by a few frames).
+Setting it enables Library timestamps automatically, but the device must support the timestamp-query feature (<RedrawProvider options={{ timestampQuery: true }}>); when timestamps are unavailable, a one-time warning is logged instead.

 Without an onError handler, errors are logged to the console.